akev2794/akev2794/README.md

 ### This is Aren Kevorkian's Public GitHub Profile

-Below are links for forks of my most recent project, a sign language translation app:\
+Below are links for forks of one of my more recent projects, a sign language translation app:\
 [Sign language translation app](https://github.com/akev2794/sign_language_translation)\
 [Deploying the app on streamlit cloud](https://github.com/akev2794/sign_app)\
 A demo: